orbitalchicken/Roadmap/Triaged.md

 Upstream
 --------
 	- caribou: the tray button does not send the keyboard to the tray, otherwise the applet works fine.
+	- pidgin: status icon is not showing even if in the settings it’s set to always show.